What Is This Feature?

 Sharing and Managing Access to Bundles

 You can manage access to control who is able to view or edit a Bundle you own or are the creator of.
-For detailed information on the Manage Access functionality, read this article.
+For detailed information on using Manage Access, read this article.

 Exposing Bundles Data